Learn how you can give a prayers of adoration with these 5 prayers. They will inspire you to praise God and give Him the glory.

 I am a big believer on letting your prayers come from you heart and not to just recite them as you read them.
 God wants to hear your heart…

 Especially when dealing with adoration you want this to come deep from within you.
-So, read through these prayer and let them inspire you to pray a personal prayer of adoration to Jesus.
+So, read through these prayer and let them inspire you to pray a personal prayer of adoration to our Lord and Savior, Jesus!

 Prayer of Adoration #1

-Lord, I lift up my heart to you in love and adoration, and praise you for your greatness.
+Lord, I lift up my heart to You in love and adoration, and praise you for your greatness.
 You are the great and mighty King and all glory belongs to you.
-Words cannot describe how awesome you are.
-There is no other god that can be compared to you and there is none above you.
-You are the Creator of heaven and earth, and everything belongs to you.
+Words cannot describe how awesome You are.
+There is no other god that can be compared to You and there is none above You.
+You are the Creator of heaven and earth, and everything belongs to You.
 My heart bursts with joy when I think of you.
+Thank You, for all You have done and everything You will do.
+In the name of Jesus, amen.

 Prayer of Adoration #2

-Heavenly Father, I give you all the glory because you are the King of kings and the Lord of lords.
-You are worthy of all my praise and worship, and I am filled with awe when I think about the great things you have done upon the earth.
-You are holy and righteous and you rule your people with justice.
-I praise you because you are faithful and true, and I know that I can always trust in you.
+Heavenly Father, I give You all the glory because You are the King of kings and the Lord of lords.
+You are worthy of all my praise and worship, and I am filled with awe when I think about the great things You have done upon the earth.
+You are holy and righteous and You rule your people with justice.
+I praise You because You are faithful and true, and I know that I can always trust in You.
+May Your Kingdom be established in all the earth.
+In Jesus’ name amen.

 Prayer of Adoration #3